 also, i was honoured to be there for my grandma’s decline, to assist her whenever possible, let her know how much i loved her, and just spend time with her like always. it was a really touching role reversal for me to help her when she was leaving this world, after she helped me so much coming into it. one of the last times i saw her, she started falling asleep sitting up while i visited her. i said i should go but she assured me she was fine and wanted to keep talking. we talked a bit more but she soon started to fall asleep again, so i playfully insisted, helped her to bed, and laid her down. she was very fragile and weak at this time but smiled and was grateful for the help. she looked so child-like and sleepy and peaceful laying there as i stepped back and said goodbye. it was such a beautiful moment.

-i’ve mentioned synchronicity on here before, and here is another example of it: i had to search my email to find out when phyllis died. i found the email i sent to jenn at work to tell her about it, and it occurred on july 29, 2011. only one week shy of 3 years ago. i have to wonder why i would happen to write this so close to that date without being aware of it.
+i’ve mentioned synchronicity on here before, and here is another example of it: i had to search my email to find out when phyllis died. i found the email i sent to jenn at work to tell her about it, and it occurred on july 29, 2011. only one week shy of 3 years ago. interesting.